 Below is a case study of a fictional family named the Petersons.
-They represent an upper middle class family in their late 30s early 40s.
-In addition to tax analysis via common tax forms contestants should identify significant issues and inconsistencies in the Peterson's current financial plan.
+They represent an upper middle-class family in their late 30s early 40s who live in Nevada.
+In addition to tax analysis via common tax forms contestants should identify significant issues and inconsistencies in the Person's current financial plan.